dojo/docs/quickstart/writingWidgets.rst

 Note that the template should have a single top level root node.

-Next, we modify the template above with some commands for _Templated:
+Next, we modify the template above with some commands for _TemplatedMixin:

 .. code-block:: html